Major Changes to the Electrical System at Your Property

 The Role of Findhorn Wind Park

 Findhorn Wind Park is a generator of renewable electricity and a wholesaler that sells electricity to two main customers:

-- New Findhorn Directions Ltd, who then retail the electricity to individual customers both residential and commercial.
+- New Findhorn Directions Ltd, who then retail the electricity to individual customers at the Park Ecovillage, both residential and commercial.

-- A national supplier that purchases our electricty when it is exported to the national grid because we are generating more than the Park Ecovillage is using.
+- A national supplier that purchases our electricity when we export electricity to the national grid because we are generating more than the Park Ecovillage is using.

-We also contract with a national supplier that provides electricty from the national grid when our production is lower than on-site demand.
+We also contract with a national supplier that provides electricity from the national grid when our production is lower than on-site demand.